rahmansial477/Custodia-Info/README.md

 Every event carries its own resale ceiling, set once at creation as a percentage (in basis points) of the original price.
 The cap is checked against whatever the *current* holder actually paid — not the original face value  so the ceiling stays meaningful even after multiple resales.

 ### Optional Platform Resale Fee
 The contract owner can enable or disable a resale fee, capped at a hard maximum of 20% to prevent abuse.
-When enabled, this fee is automatically deducted from the seller's proceeds at the moment of resale and tracked separately for withdrawal.
+When enabled, this fee is automatically deducted from the seller's proceeds at the moment of resale and tracked separately for withdrawal

 ### Smart Waitlist System
 When a tier sells out, interested buyers can join a waitlist instead of being turned away entirely.
 Organizers choose, per event, how freed-up slots are distributed: